• Skip to primary navigation

 First, heat a large stockpot or Dutch oven over medium high heat.
 Add the bacon to the pot and cook until brown and crispy, about 6-8 minutes.
 Transfer the bacon to a paper towel-lined plate and save for later.

-A pot on the stovetop with chopped white onions being cooked in it.
+A pot with chopped onion cooking in it.

 Next, add the almond flour and spices to the pot and stir well to combine.

-A pot on the stove with chopped onions and spices cooking in it.
+A pot with clam chowder cooking in it.

 Lastly, add the clams, along with juice from the cans to the pot and cook for an additional 2-3 minutes.
 When the chowder is done, chop the cooked bacon and top the soup with it.
 Then serve and enjoy!

-• Be sure to use full fat coconut milk and not light coconut milk for this recipe.
+• Be sure to use full fat coconut milk and not light coconut milk for this soup to give it that ultra creamy texture.
+Light coconut milk has too much water in it.

 What is the difference between clam chowder and New England clam chowder?